-With Lem leading from the front on vocals, the band’s lineup includes; Jimmy (guitar), Scottish Dave (guitar), Rob (piano), Adam (Rhodes and Hammond), Rich (drums), Gareth (bass), Tom (tenor sax), Sean (trumpet), Dave H (trombone) and Niamh and Susie (backing vocals).
+With Lem leading from the front on vocals, the collective lineup can include upto 12 musicians; meet some of the guys and girls!
+Cliff (guitar), Adam (Rhodes and Hammond), Rich (drums), Gareth (bass), Tom (tenor sax), Sean (trumpet), Dave H (trombone) and Niamh and Susie (backing vocals).

 “The showmanship that Lem and the White Fire exude in live performance is matched by catchy melodies, clever instrumentation and sophisticated pop harmonies.
 Influenced by a range of musical styles this group, led by the magnetic and quirky charm of Lem, produces a live performance that is both polished and full of high energy.
 The songs are reflective of an eclectic musical personality but they never feel disjointed – indeed they expose new perceptions on every day themes.
 Theirs is a refreshing sound combined with imagination, individuality and fantastic musicians: Lem and the White Fire is a live experience that people will remember for a long time.”Louise Jackson; Senior Lecturer and Academic Development Coordinator (Music) of Chichester University

 “Fantastic gig, you guys really rocked the place.
 We haven’t had a capacity crowd like that for some time; you have a great sound, and hope all the hard work you have put into this pays off for Lem and the White Fire”Nick; Chichester Inn